 For years, search engines tried to read content on pages to determine what that page is about.
 They need that content to be able to match the search query with the indexed pages that give the best answers to this query.
 Turns out that truly understanding what something on a page is or means, is harder than it seems, especially for machines.
 Search engines need a little guidance to discover the true meaning of elements on a page.
 Enter, structured data in Schema format.

 Schema is kind of like a translator for search engines.
 It describes elements on a page, so search engines can now say with certainty that a review is a review and a recipe is a recipe.
 In return, because Google is so certain about the content, marking up these elements can lead to rich results in the search results pages.
 This includes carousels, nutritional information for recipes, star ratings, FAQ dropdowns, swipeable How-To boxes on mobile and much, much more.
-Structured data is one of the areas search engines spend a lot of resources on these days, so pay attention.
+Structured data is one of the areas search engines spend a lot of resources on these days, so make sure to get on board.

 So what makes a good website?

 There’s a lot that goes into building a good website.
 It’s not simply buying a domain, getting some random host, installing WordPress and picking a theme that looks cool.
-That’s setting yourself up for failure.
+When you leave it at that, you’re setting yourself up for failure.
 You need to plan to get things right.
-You need a strategy — maybe that’s the most important element of a good website.
+You need a strategy — which is probably the most important element of a good website.

 These are some of the most important elements you should focus on while developing or improving your site.
-This is not an exhaustive list, so I’d like to ask you: What is your number one focal point for building a good website?
+Of course, this isn’t an exhaustive list, so I’d like to ask you: What is your number one focal point for building a good website?

 Coming up next!